IBM/CBOM/README.md

 ### Purl (package url)

-Similar to the schema of packages url's (purl) for used depedent libraries, that is heavily used in SBOMs, will be provide a schema for purls related to crypto-assets.
+Similar to the package url (purl) scheme for dependent libraries commonly used in SBOMs, we will provide a scheme for purls related to crypto-assets.

 #### Algorithm